project-ida/two-state-quantum-systems/src/04-TBD.md

 That's better!

 If we now take a closer look at the structure of the Hinton diagram we can see some interesting features when we follow a path that connects one state to another:

+> TODO: Remake the parity.png picture with the correct value of U

 ```python
 print("                Matrix elements of H     (Fig 6)")